 Shakadang Trail: 6:30AM

-I parked at the bridge 200 meters past the entrance gate and descended to the Shakadang Trail.
-At 6:30AM, I was the only person on it.
+Park at the bridge 200 meters past the entrance gate and descend to the Shakadang Trail.
+At 6:30AM, you may well have it entirely to yourself.

-I walked for an hour.
+Walk for an hour.
 The trail runs 4.1km one way, hugging the cliff about 20 meters above the river.
-Marble formations jutted from the walls in patterns that looked designed — smooth curves, sharp angles, veins of white running through gray.
-At one point, I found a Truku aboriginal carving in the rock face, so weathered it was almost invisible.
+Marble formations jut from the walls in patterns that look designed — smooth curves, sharp angles, veins of white running through gray.
+At one point, a Truku aboriginal carving sits in the rock face, so weathered it's almost invisible.

-The silence was total.
+The silence is total.
 Not peaceful silence — the kind of silence that reminds you how loud your normal life is.

 Eternal Spring Shrine: 8AM

-By the time I reached the Eternal Spring Shrine, the first tour buses were arriving.
+By the time you reach the Eternal Spring Shrine, the first tour buses are arriving.
 The shrine is Taroko's postcard — a red-and-white structure perched on a cliff face with a waterfall cascading from the mountain into a pool below.

 What the postcards don't show is the memorial plaque.
 The shrine was built in 1958 to honor the 212 workers who died constructing the Central Cross-Island Highway — a road blasted through solid marble using dynamite and hand tools.
 Many were veterans of the Chinese Civil War who came to Taiwan with the Nationalist government.